WahomeEmmanuel/aind1-sudoku/README.md

     * [Reference1](https://www.sudokuoftheday.com/techniques/hidden-pairs-triples/)
     * [Reference2](http://www.sudokudragon.com/tutorialhiddentwins.htm)

+Please note that the grid to solve is provided in the code itself within the `solution.py` file.

 #### Question 1: Naked twins

 Q: How do we use constraint propagation to solve the naked twins problem?